tensorchord/openmodelz/README.md

 ## What is OpenModelZ

-OpenModelZ is a serverless machine learning deployment platform.
-It is designed to be simple, scalable, and extensible.
-You could use OpenModelZ to deploy your models to any cluster (GCP, AWS, Lambda labs, your home lab, or even a single machine) with a single command.
+OpenModelZ ( `mdz` ) is tool to deploy your models to any cluster (GCP, AWS, Lambda labs, your home lab, or even a single machine).

-Getting models into production is hard for data scientists and SREs, especially with today's complex systems and dependencies.
+Getting models into production is hard for data scientists and SREs.
 You need to configure the monitoring, logging, and scaling infrastructure, with the right security and permissions.
 And then setup the domain, SSL, and load balancer.

-This can take weeks or months of work, and it's easy to make mistakes along the way, even for a single model deployment.
+This can take weeks or months of work even for a single model deployment.

-Now you could use `mdz deploy` to deploy your models without any hassle.
-OpenModelZ will take care of the underlying infrastructure for you.
-You will get a public accessible subdomain for each deployment (e.g. `http://jupyter-9pnxdkeb6jsfqkmq.2.242.22.143.modelz.live`)
+You can now use mdz deploy to effortlessly deploy your models.
+OpenModelZ handles all the infrastructure setup for you.
+Each deployment gets a public subdomain, like `http://jupyter-9pnxd.2.242.22.143.modelz.live`, making it easily accessible.

 <p align=center>
 <img src="https://user-images.githubusercontent.com/5100735/260630222-46e26e54-50c6-43ba-b3ea-2e64dd276f87.png" alt="OpenModelZ" width="1000"/>